csc-training/course_computing_environments/noppe/python-gis-courses/Readme.md

-Docker files of the similar course, also kept in Noppe are stored in [Automating-GIS-processes repository](https://github.com/Automating-GIS-processes/csc-notebook-dockerfile).
+Docker files of the similar course at University of Helsinki, also kept in Noppe are stored in [Automating-GIS-processes repository](https://github.com/Automating-GIS-processes/csc-notebook-dockerfile).